MarkMindCkm/obsidian-markmind/README.md

 | Highlight Red      | CTRL/CMD/ALT + R                |
 | Delete annotate    | CTRL/CMD/ALT + Delete/Backspace |

-### Mind Map and pdf annotate
+### Mind Map and PDF annotate

 1. Open file as MindMap
-2. Use `[[]]` to reference pdf
+2. Use `[[]]` to reference PDF
-3. Click pdf reference, it will open a pdf reader if the pdf plugin path is correct
+3. Click PDF reference, it will open a PDF reader if the PDF plugin path is correct
-4. Use the pdf annotate function:
+4. Use the PDF annotate function:
    - It will create an `annos` file in your current folder by default, the `annos`
    - The 'annos' file stores annotations data in JSON format
-   - If you set the `Save pdf annotation type` as `markdown` in setting tab, it will create a `${pdf name}-annotate.md` file in your current folder.
+   - If you set the `Save PDF annotation type` as `markdown` in setting tab, it will create a `${PDF name}-annotate.md` file in your current folder.
 Each annotation has an associated quote block with a block reference. **Please do not modify these blocks**

 ### Relating MindMap nodes and annotations

 There are three ways to relate mind map node and annotations

 1. Default (Only supports rich mode)
-   - Make a pdf annotation
+   - Make a PDF annotation
-   - Click pdf annotate
+   - Click PDF annotate
    - Edit MindMap node and hit `CTRL/CMD + V` to relate the node and annotations
-   - Click the node pdf annotation and it will will auto copy the `id` of the annotation to your clipboard
+   - Click the node PDF annotation and it will will auto copy the `id` of the annotation to your clipboard
-2. Jumpto protocol `obsidian://jump-to-pdf` (Supports basic and rich mode)
+2. Jumpto protocol `obsidian://jump-to-PDF` (Supports basic and rich mode)
    - In MindMark settings, set `Support protocol` to 'Open'
-   - This will automatically create a PDF annotation reference link and copy to your clipboard when you click pdf-annotate
+   - This will automatically create a PDF annotation reference link and copy to your clipboard when you click PDF-annotate
    - Paste into markdown file
-3. Use markdown to save pdf annotations (Supports basic and rich mode)
+3. Use markdown to save PDF annotations (Supports basic and rich mode)
    - You can use `[[${md name}#${block reference}]]` to associate a quote block with a block reference
    - An obsidian link to an annotation block-reference will, when clicked, open the corresponding file and scroll to the associated highlight
    - If the file is already open in a pane, then the link will cause the existing pane to scroll instead

-### Importing pdf highlight annotations
+### Importing PDF highlight annotations

 1. You can use `CTRL + P` and then the change basic to rich mode command
-2. Import highlight annotations from pdf
+2. Import highlight annotations from PDF
-   - You can find this in the 'more options' menu when opening a pdf
+   - You can find this in the 'more options' menu when opening a PDF
-3. You can also export pdf annotations in the pdf format
+3. You can also export PDF annotations in the PDF format
    - In the `more options` menu for the MindMap document
    - You can set the format you want in the MarkMind settings tab
    - The default format is: